RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Credentials issued under the id-fpki-common-piv-contentSigning policy are intended to meet the requirements in FIPS 201 and SP 800-157 as the digital signatory of the PIV Card Holder Unique IDentifier (CHUID) and associated PIV data objects.

-In addition this policy may support signature and confidentiality requirements for Federal government processes.
+In addition, this policy may support signature and confidentiality requirements for Federal government processes.

 ### Prohibited Certificate Uses